-I was inspired to explore the five “A”s of love after attending a performance of Chicago’s Natya Dance Theatre’s new work, “The Seventh Love.”
+and embodying I was inspired to explore the five “A”s of love after attending a performance of Chicago’s Natya Dance Theatre’s new work, “The Seventh Love.”
 Based on the ancient Buddhist discourse known as “The Five Aspects of Love,” a narrative was brought to life through expressive East Indian dance and dialogue.
-The message: learning to embody these five aspects—attention, acceptance, appreciation, affection, and allowance—helps one attain a sixth, perfect love.
+The message: learning to embody these five aspects—attention, acceptance, appreciation, affection, and allowance—helps one attain a sixth, to embody perfect love.
 The seventh and ultimate aspect is universal or selfless love.
 The essence of these five aspects can be found at the core of religious, spiritual and philosophical traditions—and forms a foundation in all relationships.

 My research became a personal quest to become a more loving person, not just in my close relationships, but with everyone I encounter.
 In the process, I discovered social psychologist Barbara Fredrickson’s book Love 2.0: Finding Happiness and Health in Moments of Connection.
 She defines love as those “micro-moments” when we feel deeply connected to another human being, no matter the relationship or circumstance.
 Her studies have shown that living a “life of love” can have healthy rewards even at the cellular level.
 I found her ideas to be quite in sync with the Five Aspects of Love.